-(Leading to a Career Certificate) Advisor: A. Cain CODE: ATC
+(Leading to a Career Certificate)

+Advisor: M. Taylor

+CODE: ATC

-Program Description: Automotive Technology is an instructional program that prepares individuals to engage in the servicing and maintenance of all types of automobiles.
-Instruction includes the diagnosis of malfunctions of all eight areas of ASE certification (Engine Repair, Electrical and Electronic Systems, Engine Performance, Brakes, Steering and Suspension Systems, Manual Drive Trains and Axles, Automatic Transmissions and Transaxles, Heating and Air Conditioning).
-Automotive Technology may be taught as a career certificate program.
+Program Description: Program Description: Automotive Technology program is an instructional program that prepares individuals to engage in the servicing and maintenance of all types of automobiles.
+Instruction includes the diagnosis of malfunctions of all eight areas of ASE/NATEF certification (Engine Repair, Electrical and Electronic Systems, Engine Performance, Brakes, Steering and Suspension Systems, Manual Drive Trains and Axles, Automatic Transmissions and Transaxles, Heating and Air Conditioning).